Dodge Caravan: Volkswagen Routan

 After a five-year hiatus, Volkswagen re-entered the minivan segment in North America by introducing the Volkswagen Routan for the 2009 model year.
 Replacing the Transporter T4 (1992, 1999–2003 EuroVan) in North America, the Routan was sold in the United States, Canada, and Mexico.
 Targeting approximately 5% of the sales within the minivan segment, Volkswagen entered into a 5-year production agreement with Chrysler.

 The Routan was manufactured by Chrysler at its Windsor Assembly facility alongside the Grand Caravan and Town & Country, styled with its model-specific interior trim and front and rear exterior fascias.
 While sharing powertrains with the Grand Caravan, the Routan was given its own suspension tuning and seating configurations (the last Chrysler-designed minivans with lift-out seats).
 As part of the 2011 update of the Chrysler minivans, the Grand Caravan received the stiffer suspension tuning previously used by Volkswagen; while receiving the 3.6 L V6, the Routan carried over much of its interior.

 Falling far under sales expectations, the final Routans were produced by Chrysler in August 2012; all 2013 sales were from dealer inventory, with 2014 vehicles sold exclusively to fleets.
 Originally predicting to sell 50,000 units per year, Volkswagen sold 57,683 Routans through its four years of production.
 As Volkswagen shifted to SUVs in North America, the Routan minivan was replaced for 2018 by the three-row Atlas (also replacing the Touareg in North America).

 Discontinuation

 For 2017, Chrysler introduced its sixth-generation minivan, with the Chrysler Pacifica replacing the Chrysler Town & Country.
 Initially slated to end production following the 2016 model year, the Dodge Grand Caravan would live on through the 2020 model year.
-Although introduced in 2008, FCA marketed the model line below the Pacifica as Dodge version continued fleet sales and its also popularity in Canada.
+Although introduced in 2008, FCA marketed the model line below the Pacifica as the Dodge version continued fleet sales and its popularity in Canada.

 After scheduling in February 2020 for production to end in May 2020, FCA later extended the date by three months to end assembly on August 22.
 In production for nearly 37 years (13 years as the fifth-generation RT platform), the final Dodge Grand Caravan rolled off the Windsor, Ontario, Canada assembly line on August 21, 2020.